Chapter Four: Residential Life

 - Christmas or string lights not “Underwriters’ Laboratories (UL)” listed

 - Christmas trees larger than three feet in height (allowed in housing lobbies)

 - Cloth, paper, or wood draped under or covering the ceilings, ceiling lights, radiators, or electrical outlets

 - Cloth and/or paper that covers or surrounds outlets or electrical appliances

 - Cooking units or hot plates with exposed heating elements

-- Electrical appliances with frayed or damaged cords
+- Electrical appliances with frayed or damaged cords, including plug in pot

 - Electric blankets